 Early femtech pioneer Ida Tin, who founded Berlin-based menstrual tracking app Clue, coined the term FemTech back in 2016.
 Today we use it to refer to a rapidly growing industry of startups and companies designed to research, innovate and support women’s health.

 Ava is a digital healthcare company from Switzerland who created the first FDA-cleared fertility tracking wearable.
 This machine learning device tracks physiological parameters to predict and recognise a woman’s ovulation days.
-They have raised over $42 million in funding to expand their business into other aspects of female health.
+They have raised over $45.3m in funding to expand their business into other aspects of female health.

 FEMNA is a female-led telemedicine startup based in Berlin who rethink women's health in Germany and offer diagnostics, advice and solutions online.
 In 2022 they have received $1m in Seed funding.
 Founder Maxie Matthiessen wanted to create more equality around health issues for German women, who often feel they are not getting enough advice from their doctors.

 Bellabeat is a holistic health tech startup from Silicon Valley who manufactured smart jewellery that tracks women's wellness.
 Their subscription based data-driven wearable can offer personalised coaching programs and fitness, mindfulness, nutrition, health, beauty, and lifestyle information.
 In 2021 they sold over 50,000 preorders of its new smart-wearable product, the Ivy and they have secured $18.9m in overall funding so far.

 Thinx is a New York based feminine hygiene company who developed period-proof underwear to replace pads and tampons, fully funded via Kickstarter.
 From 2020 until now they have launched a campaign to advocate for menstrual equity, empowered women in developing countries through purposeful partnerships, secured a $25 million funding for their thought-provoking brand campaigns and will launch an affordable underwear line for mass retailers.

-Elvie is a UK-based maker creating the first silent wearable breastfeeding pump and award-winning Kegel trainer, bringing women's technology out of the dark ages.
-Having raised a record-breaking $53,8 million since 2013, it is one of the most successful femtech startups over the past decade.
+Elvie is a UK-based health and lifestyle brand creating the first silent wearable breastfeeding pump and award-winning Kegel trainer, bringing women's technology out of the dark ages.
+Having raised a record-breaking $144m since 2013, it is one of the most successful femtech startups over the past decade.

-branayama is a Berlin-based startup who is currently being crowdfunded through Kickstarter to launch their sustainable nursing bra which replaces nursing pads.
+branayama is a Berlin-based startup who was crowdfunded through Kickstarter to launch their sustainable nursing bra that replaces nursing pads.
 In 2021 they received a Berlin Founders Fund grant by Silicon Allee.
 Founder Stefanie Raffelsieper wanted to innovate the outdated system of nursing bras and rethink the old world of maternity wear.